sejal-kale/Code-Sync-app/README.md

  Reload the page and check the console logs (F12 → Console).
-2️⃣ Find the logs and check if updates are happening.

 Look for 📩 Received CODE_CHANGE from server
 Then look for ✏️ Updating editor content from socket